SpaceX’s Starlink offers high-speed internet to users in various regions, particularly in remote areas where traditional ISPs are usually unavailable.

 As you can see, Starling does indeed work with a VPN, although the specifics may vary between different providers.

-For the smoothest experience possible, just make sure that your VPN is compatible, you’re connected to the right server, and are using the most suitable protocol.
+For the smoothest experience possible when using Starlink and VPN connections, just make sure that your provider is compatible with Starlink, you’re connected to the right server, and are using the most suitable protocol.